Dr Joe Dispenza Teaches About Power Of The Mind To Heal

 If you’d like to stay connected, sign up for my free e-newsletters on the right, or “like” me on Facebook (MarnieClark.com) and I’ll do my utmost to keep you informed and empowered on your healing journey… and beyond.

-The 7 Situations When Your Doctor May Offer Prophylactic Mastectomy:
+The 7 Situations When Your Doctor May Recommend Prophylactic Mastectomy:

 My Answers To Those 7 Situations

 1. If your doctor recommends prophylactic mastectomy because you have a strong family history, get a new doctor.
 That is practicing fear-based medicine at its worst.
 I had a strong family history – both my mother and her mother died from breast cancer.
-And even though I did get it as well, I learned not to be afraid of it and to take my healing into my own hands.
-Read my article on The Biology of Belief.
+And even though I did get it as well, I learned that there are many causes of breast cancer, it is a multi-factorial disease.
+I learned what those causes are and limited my exposure, I learned not to be afraid of cancer and how to take my healing into my own hands, and now I teach these things to others.

 2. If you have a personal history of breast cancer, it doesn’t mean that just because you got it in one breast, you will get it in the other.
 It’s not too late to change your life by taking some positive steps towards health and wellness.
-If you need more information about this, sign up for my newsletters on the right side of this page.
+If you need more information about this, sign up for my free newsletters on the right side of this page and you’ll get my two free e-books as well.

 5. If you have had radiation therapy before the age of 30 but you still have healthy breasts, there are things you can do to minimize whatever damage that might exist.
 Don’t undergo needless mastectomy if you have healthy breasts.